ctkelley/MultiPrecisionArrays.jl/README.md

 You may wonder why the residual after the first iteration was so much larger than single precision roundoff.
-The reason is that the default when the low precision is single is to to LPS for the triangular solves.
+The reason is that the default when the low precision is single is to scale and downcast the residual for the triangular solves.
+This is faster for medium sized problems.

-One can enable MPS and see the difference.
+One can enable interprecision transfers on the fly and see the difference.

  ```
 julia> MPF2=mplu(A; onthefly=true);